acearchive/acearchive.lgbt/content/submit/index.md

 ---
-title: "Create an artifact"
+title: "Submit an artifact"
-description: "Contribute an artifact to the archive"
+description: "Submit an artifact to the archive"
 date: 2022-05-15T14:37:40-04:00
 images: []
 type: "artifact-form"